Friday, August 7, 2015

 October 1998 - Life in Oak Springs, the Homeplace

 Life in Oak Springs, the Homeplace

-This series of posts on each Friday during 2015 continues the stories of “The Homeplace Saga” series of family saga, historical fiction families in the area of Oak Springs following the novel “Christmas at the Homeplace.”
-Here is a peek at ‘Life in Oak Springs,’ and the surrounding valley, in October of 1997.
+This series of posts on each Friday during 2015 continues the stories of “The Homeplace Saga” series of family saga, historical fiction families in the area of Oak Springs following the novel “Christmas at the Homeplace,” which ended as 1997 began.
+Here is a peek at ‘Life in Oak Springs,’ and the surrounding valley, in October of 1998.

 "May everyone have a homeplace, if only in your mind."

 Dr. Bill ;-)